Skip to content

 Mostar: Journey in Time

-In the last several series’ about Mostar I focussed on the war thorn past of the city.
-While the past conflicts are still vivid and can by seen when wandering the streets one should not dismiss the long history of Mostar as an Ottoman town.
-The historic buildings are situated in a scenic way alongside the river with the well known bridge of Mostar, which was rebuilt after the war entirely, marking the center.
-It’s also the place where the well known tradition of bridge jumping takes place.
+In the last several series’ about Mostar, I focussed on the war-torn past of the city.
+While the past conflicts are still vivid and can be seen when wandering the streets, one should not dismiss the long history of Mostar as an Ottoman town.
+The historic buildings are situated in a scenic way alongside the river with the well-known bridge of Mostar, which was rebuilt after the war, marking the center.
+It’s also where the famous tradition of bridge jumping takes place.
 There are several beautiful mosques, paying tribute to the Islamic belief still followed by the people living in this part of the town.
-Walking the old town of Mostar truly feels like a journey in time.
+Walking the old village of Mostar truly feels like a journey in time.

 test